spdk/spdk/doc/virtio.md

 back into the Virtio queue.
 Then, the response is received by the Virtio SCSI driver.

-The driver, just like the SPDK @ref vhost, is using pollers instead of standard interrupts to check for an I/O response.
-It bypasses kernel interrupt and context switching overhead of QEMU and guest kernel, significantly boosting the overall I/O performance.

 Virtio SCSI driver supports two different usage models:
 * PCI - This is the standard mode of operation when used in a guest virtual machine, where QEMU has presented the virtio-scsi controller as a virtual